uasoft-indonesia/badaso/readme.md

 <br>

-Badaso is a free and open-source headless CMS delivering your content anywhere you need.
+Badaso is a open-source Laravel headless CMS (with SPA dashboard + CRUD + API generator & more) for more productivity !

 - **Modern Dashboard** - Elegant design, fully customizable and SPA based on Vue.js
 - **Advanced CRUD generator** - Build your application faster and be more productive !